paradise-fi/RoFI/doc/intro/structure.rst

     -  ``rofiHalSim`` and ``rofiHalEsp32``: The hardware abstraction layer for RoFI modules.
 -  ``tools``: The tools for working with RoFI
+-  ``tutorials``: Tutorials intended to get you familiar with the project.
 -  ``examples``: A self-contained, easily executable examples demonstrating the the project.
 Often referred from this documentation.
 -  ``applications``: RoFI applications (case-studies, programs for the modules)